Common Mistakes to Avoid When Writing a Will

 1. Not Using a Solicitor

 One of the biggest mistakes people make is attempting to write their Will without legal guidance.
 DIY Wills or online templates often fail to account for complexities such as inheritance tax, guardianship, or specific family circumstances.
 This can lead to disputes or even render the Will invalid.
+Our Will Writing Solicitors ensure your Will is legally sound and tailored to your specific needs.

 2. Not Updating Your Will

 Life changes – marriage, divorce, children, or acquiring new assets – yet many people forget to update their Wills accordingly.
 An outdated Will can lead to unintended consequences, such as new children being left out entirely or additional inheritance tax being payable.
+We recommend you review and update your Will every few years.

 3. Failing to Appoint the Right Executors

 An executor is responsible for managing your estate after you pass away.
 Many people choose a family member without considering whether they have the time, legal knowledge, or willingness to take on this responsibility.
+If you’re unsure who to appoint, our solicitors can act as professional executors.

 4. Not Considering Inheritance Tax

 If your estate exceeds the Inheritance Tax (IHT) threshold, your loved ones could face a significant tax bill.
-Many people fail to structure their Will in a tax-efficient manner, meaning more of their estate goes to the government rather than their chosen beneficiaries.
+Many people fail to structure their Will in a tax-efficient manner.
+Seeking legal advice can help you make use of tax exemptions, trusts, and gifting strategies to protect your estate.

 5. Leaving Out Important Details

-• Forgetting to name a backup executor or trustee
+- Forgetting to name a backup executor or trustee

-• Failing to specify funeral wishes
+- Failing to specify funeral wishes

 6. Not Signing the Will Correctly

 A Will is only valid if it’s signed in accordance with the strict rules of witnessing a Will.
 Failure to follow the legal requirements can make your Will invalid.
+Our solicitors can oversee the signing process to ensure it meets all legal standards.

 Protect Your Legacy with Expert Advice

-If you need guidance, our experienced Will Writing & Probate Solicitors Birmingham are here to help.
-Contact Wildings Solicitors today for expert advice on securing your estate.
+Writing a Will is one of the most important legal documents you’ll ever create.
+If you need guidance, our experienced Will Writing & Probate Solicitors are here to help secure your estate.